 It was built in 1639 for Puritan minister Henry Whitfield, a descendant of Geoffrey Chaucer.

 The first settlers of Guilford began building the home in September 1639, shortly after they arrived.
-They started too late in the year, and all they finished was the great hall and north fireplace.
+They started too late in the year, and they only finished the great hall and north fireplace.
 They completed the house in the summer of 1640 with the help of the Menunkatuck Indians, who carried stone from nearby quarries on barrows.

 The house was remodeled in 1868 and opened to the public in 1899 as Connecticut’s first museum.
 It was restored in 1902-04 and in the 1930s